MicrosoftDocs/biztalk-docs/biztalk/core/error-the-agreement-associated-with-batchid-is-not-enabled-or-has-expired.md

 ---
 description: "Learn more about: The agreement associated with BatchId is not enabled or has expired.
 Batching cannot continue"
 title: "The agreement associated with BatchId is not enabled or has expired.
-Batching cannot continue | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+Batching cannot continue" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 6d92cb07-7646-42b3-90a8-18acbcd145cd
-caps.latest.revision: 3
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # The agreement associated with BatchId is not enabled or has expired.
 Batching cannot continue
 ## Details